PeterTihanyi/anbernic/README.md

 ## Installing under PortMaster

-A working example can be found in the `ports` directory, you need to copy the `Template` directory and the `Template.sh` shell file to your SD Card's `/roms/ports/` directory.
-The 'Template'sh' file sets up some environment variables and launches the executable `template`, when you select it on the user interface.
+A working AARCH64 example can be found in the `ports` directory.
+You need to copy the `Template` directory and the `Template.sh` shell file to your SD Card's `/roms/ports/` directory.
+The `Template.sh` file sets up some environment variables and launches the executable `template`, when you select it on the user interface.

 You may download the port of the game [2048 (zip file)](https://github.com/christianhaitian/PortMaster/blob/main/2048.zip) to inspect how you can launch a customized RetroArch core, if you choose to develop an application or game that way.